 Don’t miss our roundup of the best things to do in Chicago.

 More than 10,000 Catholics took to the streets of Belfast in 1998 to hold the first St. Patrick’s Day Parade in the long-divided Northern Ireland city.
 In hope of encouraging Protestant involvement, the parade organizer told the fife-and-drum bands not to play any anti-British music.

 Pork was the original meal for this holiday

 Could you use some good fortune?
-Consider adding these lucky plants to your home.
+Consider adding these lucky charms to your home.